NEVADA CONDEMNATION / EMINENT DOMAIN APPRAISAL RESOURCES

 Uniform Standards for Federal Land Acquisition.
 Thus, strict rules govern what they should consider, and what they should not consider.

-Nevada State Law via the Court, however, provides the final guidance to the questions of value and severance damage.
+Nevada State Law via the Court, however, provides the final guidance on the question of value and severance damages.
 Appraisers in the condemnation field recognize that specialized attorneys with an understanding of Nevada Law are essential to the taking process.

-AppraiseNevada.com has attempted to provide what amounts to a cursory presentation of an intricate appraisal area, and we suggest that you contact an attorney regarding legal issues.
+AppraiseNevada.com has attempted to provide a cursory presentation of what is an intricate appraisal area in this short article.
+We suggest that you contact an attorney regarding legal issues.

 IMPORTANT LINKS